Batts of mineral wool insulation stacked together

 Moisture-Resistant and Hypoallergenic

-As a material, Rockwool is highly water repellent.
-It is also quite vapor-permeable, meaning that it does not trap moisture and allows it to escape into the air.
+As a material, Rockwool is highly water-repellent.
+It is also quite vapor-permeable, meaning it does not trap moisture and allows it to escape into the air.
 This makes it the perfect insulation material for the parts of the house that are prone to extreme humidity, such as the kitchen and the bathroom.

-These factors ensure rockwool insulation does not promote the growth of mold, mildew, fungus, and other such allergens.
+These factors ensure stone wool insulation does not promote the growth of mold, mildew, fungus, and other allergens.

 Most mineral wool products are extensively tested for their resistance to fungal growth.
 Hence, it is one of the safest and most hypoallergenic insulation materials currently available.